artkonekt/concord/docs/prologue.md

 - Provide a system for using/creating a plugin-like modular architecture.
 - Have a system that can embrace decoupled modules, so that we can get rid of duplications across projects.
 - Establish a framework where specific modules can be customized, or even replaced.
-- Standardize usage of Eloquent models (entities) and their related design patterns (repositories, factories, etc).
+- Standardize usage of Eloquent models and so that they can easily be extended/customized in final applications.

 ## Main Considerations

 - Laravel 5.4+
 - Follow Laravel's standards and practices.
-- Never duplicate functionality that exists in Laravel
+- Don't duplicate functionality that exists in Laravel
+- Keep the developer's liberty so that it's not a nightmare to implement/customize things.
 - One thing should be done one way.
 - Avoid over-engineering.
 - DDD but ActiveRecord :)
-- Keep the developer's liberty so that it's not a nightmare to implement/customize things.

 ## Inspirations